voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## Summary and Acceptance Criteria Mapping

 - **REQ-SEC-HEADER-DOCS / REQ-SEC-HELMET-DEFAULT**:
   This document explains the typical default headers configured by `@fastify/helmet`, what they do, and which attacks they help mitigate.
+It also notes that Helmet is registered by default for both the internal stub server and freshly generated projects.
 - **REQ-SEC-CSP-CUSTOM**:
   CSP is described with concrete customization examples, including restrictive and environment-specific policies.
 - **REQ-SEC-CORS-DOCS / REQ-SEC-CORS-OPTOUT**: